The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: The Illustris-TNG simulations

 The suite consists of multiple simulation volumes, ranging from the small-scale TNG50 to the large-scale TNG300, with each box simulated both in a full-physics and a dark-matter-only configuration.
 This multi-scale approach allows for a comprehensive exploration of the evolution of cosmic structures from the largest galaxy clusters to the detailed internal properties of individual galaxies.
 The full-physics runs employ a sophisticated hydrodynamical solver, based on the moving-mesh code AREPO \citep{Springel2010}, to self-consistently model baryonic processes such as gas cooling, star formation, black hole growth, and various feedback mechanisms \citep{Weinberger2018, Weinberger2017, Nelson50}.
 These simulations provide realistic galaxy morphologies, scaling relations, and detailed predictions of the interplay between baryonic and dark matter components, making them a powerful tool for exploring the physics of galaxy formation and evolution \citep{GenelTNG, Torrey, Rodriguez-Gomez, Lovell}.

-On the other hand, the dark-matter-only versions of these simulations are particularly useful for studying the non-linear evolution of dark matter halos and their substructures, gravitational potentials, and cosmic velocity fields, without the complicating effects of baryonic physics.
-Table~(\ref{tab:simulations}) lists the main parameters of the simulations analysed in this paper.
+On the other hand, the dark-matter-only versions of these simulations are particularly useful for studying the non-linear evolution of dark matter halos and their substructures, gravitational potentials, and cosmic velocity fields, without the complicating effects of baryonic physics. \WB{In this case, the dark matter particles are more massive than in the case with baryons, precisely to compensate for the lack of baryons and preserve the matter density of the universe.} Table~(\ref{tab:simulations}) lists the main parameters of the \WB{dark-matter-only} simulations analysed in this paper.

 The results presented in this paper are based on the simulations TNG50-2-Dark, TNG100-2-Dark, TNG300-2-Dark, which have box size of $35$, $75$, and $205\;h^{-1}$ Mpc, respectively.
 Other simulations like TNG50-3-Dark, TNG50-4-Dark, and TNG300-3-Dark have fewer particles, hence poorer mass resolution, but are employed to perform convergence tests as shown in Appendix~\ref{app:main_gravito}.